onflow/flow/flips/20220811-fungible-tokens-metadata.md

 ## Objective

-This proposal, in a similar fashion as the NFT Metadata, will make possible to create generic solutions that will interoperate through views rather than through hard-coded types.
+The goal of this proposal is to allow Fungible Tokens (FT) to provide metadata, in a similar fashion as the [NFT Metadata Standard, FLIP 636](https://github.com/onflow/flow/blob/master/flips/20210916-nft-metadata.md).
 This will allow better interoperability between fungible tokens and external applications.

 ## Motivation

-As the Flow ecosystem continues growing the need of assuring contract and external apps interoperability increases.
-The development of the NFT Metadata standards brought awareness of how important is the way any token on Flow is able to communicate its features to other dapps, and of the advantages of doing so in a standardized way.
+As the Flow ecosystem continues to grow, the need of assuring contract and external apps interoperability increases.
+The development of the NFT Metadata standard showed how important it is for NFTs on Flow to be able to communicate their features to other dapps, and the advantages of doing so in a standardized way.

 ## User Benefit

-The creation of a Metadata standard for fungible tokens will bring two major user benefits, discoverability and interoperability.
-It will make way easier to any FT to be presented on any app that would want to feature several FT and also will ease how those FT can be used by an user programmatically.
+The creation of a Metadata standard for fungible tokens will bring two major user benefits: discoverability and interoperability.
+It will make it easier for any FT to be presented in any app that displays fungible tokens, and will also allow those FTs to communicate how they can be used programmatically.

 ## Design Proposal

 The core of this proposal is to add the following interface and have any `FungibleToken.Vault` implement it.
-This is the same interface that can be found in the NFTs metadata contract.
+This is the same interface that can be found in the NFT metadata contract.

 ```cadence
     /// Provides access to a set of metadata views.
 A struct or